How Much Does A Casket Cost (2023 Average Casket Prices)?

 Where To Buy A Casket

-The average cost of a funeral is now over $10,000, and it’s no surprise that people are looking to save money.
+The average funeral cost is now over $10,000, and it’s no surprise that people want to save money.

-One of the most impactful ways to save on funeral expenses is to choose wisely where you purchase your casket (and if you plan, you’ll have more options than you might expect).
+One of the most impactful ways to save on funeral expenses is to choose wisely where you purchase your casket (if you plan, you’ll have more options than you might expect).

 Do I Have To Buy A Casket From A Funeral Home?

 First things first.
-It’s important to remember that buying a casket from the funeral home will almost always cost more than buying one on your own.
+It’s important to remember that buying a casket from the funeral home will almost always cost more than buying one alone.

-Since funeral homes, of course, do not manufacture their caskets, they have to purchase the coffins themselves.
-On top of this, they have to mark up the cost of caskets for their business’s overhead costs (rent, utilities, insurance, salaries, etc.).
+Of course, funeral homes do not manufacture their caskets, so they have to purchase the coffins themselves.
+In addition, they have to mark up the cost of caskets for their business’s overhead costs (rent, utilities, insurance, salaries, etc.).

 The funeral director at your local funeral home will no doubt have an excellent pitch for why you should use them for all of your funeral services, but in the end, doing your funeral planning will reduce your total funeral and burial expenses tremendously.